Tree invariants and Milnor linking numbers with indeterminacy: Introduction

 \end{mthm} Further, the relation of $\overline{Z}_{I;j}$--invariants and Milnor higher linking numbers i.e. $\overline{\mu}$--invariants, \cite{Milnor:1954, Milnor:1957} is obtained in the following. \begin{cor} For $I=\{i_1,i_2,\ldots,i_r\}$ and $j=i_1$ such that $1\leq <i_1 <i_2 <\ldots <i_r \leq n$ we have

 \end{cor}

 Recall that the $\overline{\mu}$--invariants are important invariants of homotopy links.
 In particular, they are capable of distinguishing $3$--component homotopy links as proven in \cite{Milnor:1954}.
 The indeterminacy of $\overline{\mu}$--invariants was studied by several authors most notably by Levine, see \cite{Levine:1988a, Levine:1988} and references therein.
 It is not known however, if an appropriate form of indeterminacy, would provide a complete set of numerical link homotopy invariants.
-More recently Kotori \cite{Kotorii:2013}, defines $\overline{\mu}$--invariants for Turaev's nanophrases \cite{Turaev:2007}, via Magnus expansion adapted to nanophrases.
+More recently Kotorii \cite{Kotorii:2013} defines $\overline{\mu}$--invariants for Turaev's nanophrases \cite{Turaev:2007}, via Magnus expansion adapted to nanophrases.
 In contrast, our definition is a direct generalization of Kravchenko--Polyak tree invariants and geared towards further applications in geometric knot theory, \cite{Komendarczyk-Michaelides:2016}.
 For a related connection between trees and Milnor invariants of string links one may refer to the recent work in \cite{Koytcheff-Volic:2015}, and other relevant approaches, e.g. in \cite{Mellor-Melvin:2003} and \cite{Turaev:1976}.

 The techniques presented in this paper are geometric and depend on certain natural tree diagram decompositions, related ideas can be found in the work of {\" O}stlund \cite{Ostlund:2004}.
-As a practical outcome we also obtain inductive formulas for tree invariants (previously computed directly for $n=3$ and $n=4$ in \cite{Kravchenko-Polyak:2011}) which yields a convenient computational algorithm.
+As a practical outcome we also obtain recursive procedure for tree invariants (previously computed directly for $n=3$ and $n=4$ in \cite{Kravchenko-Polyak:2011}) which yields a convenient computational algorithm (see Proposition \ref{prop:recursive}).

 The paper is organized as follows; In Section \ref{S:milnor}, we review the original construction of $\overline{\mu}$--invariants for links and string links as presented in \cite{Milnor:1957,Levine:1988}.
-Construction of tree invariants of string links is presented in Section \ref{S:tree-invariants}, together with definitions of some natural tree stacking operations.
-Section \ref{S:tree-invariants} also includes the above mentioned algorithm for generating arrow polynomials of tree invariants for an arbitrary $n$.
-Proof of Main Theorem and Corollary \ref{cor:bar-mu-bar-Z} is provided in Section \ref{S:proof}.
+The construction of tree invariants by Kravchenko and Polyak \cite{Kravchenko-Polyak:2011} is reviewed in Section \ref{S:tree-invariants}.
+Section \ref{S:recursive} provides definitions of natural tree stacking operations and related technical results needed in Section \ref{S:proof}, it also includes the above mentioned algorithm for generating arrow polynomials of tree invariants for any $n$.
+Proof of Main Theorem and Corollary \ref{cor:bar-mu-bar-Z} is given in Section \ref{S:proof}.